samdvl/Esp8266-Wifi-Sniffer/README.md

 This project is based on the great work of Ray Burnette: https://www.hackster.io/rayburne/esp8266-mini-sniff-f6b93a and Andreas Spiess https://github.com/SensorsIot/Wi-Fi-Sniffer-as-a-Human-detector

-I also designed a case that contains the TTGO board and a 18650 lithium battery to make this device extremely portable.
+I designed a case that contains the TTGO board and a 18650 lithium battery to make this device extremely portable.
 You can find the stl files on thingiverse: https://www.thingiverse.com/thing:4361100

 # Dependencies